ARM-software/arm-trusted-firmware/docs/about/lts.rst

 As we work with the LTS branch of TFTF, we might also need fixes for TFTF itself to be ported to LTS.
 However, decision-making about those patches need not be as stringent as for TF-A.

+**CI Scripts**

+CI Scripts moves forward with TF-A changes, since we need to checkout the corresponding release version of CI scripts for LTS.

+Though we are unlikely to update CI scripts, but time to time migrating a newer FVP version or deprecating certain tests due to unavailability of platforms may influence updates to CI Scripts.

+**Hafnium / OP-TEE**

+Both Hafnium and OP-TEE move forward with TF-A changes so we need to freeze their corresponding version from TF-A release for a LTS.

+**MbedTLS**

+Updates to the version of MbedTLS used with LTS will happen time to time based on maintainers call to update them or not.

 Release details
 ---------------